Far from the Madding Crowd: Fanny Robin

-Some months later, Troy and Bathsheba encounter Fanny on the road, destitute, as she painfully makes her way toward the Casterbridge workhouse.
+Months later, Troy and Bathsheba encounter the frail Fanny on the road, destitute, as she painfully makes her way toward the Casterbridge workhouse.
 Troy sends his wife onward, then gives Fanny all the money in his pocket, telling her he will give her more in a few days.
 Fanny uses up the last of her strength to reach her destination.
-A few hours later, she dies in childbirth, along with the baby.
-Mother and child are then placed in a coffin and sent home to Weatherbury for interment.
+Hours later, she dies in childbirth, along with the baby.
+Mother and child are then placed in a coffin and sent home to Weatherbury to be buried.
 Gabriel, who knows of Troy's relationship with Fanny, tries to conceal the child's existence – but Bathsheba agrees that the coffin can be left in her house overnight, from her sense of duty towards a former servant.
 Her servant and confidante, Liddy, repeats the rumour that Fanny had a child; when all the servants are in bed, Bathsheba unscrews the lid and sees the two bodies inside.

 Troy then comes home from Casterbridge, where he had gone to keep his appointment with Fanny.
-Seeing the reason for her failure to meet him, he gently kisses the corpse and tells the anguished Bathsheba, "This woman is more to me, dead as she is, than ever you were, or are, or can be".
+Seeing the reason for her failure to meet him a second time, he tenderly kisses the corpse and tells the anguished Bathsheba, "This woman is more to me, dead as she is, than ever you were, or are, or can be".
 The next day he spends all his money on a marble tombstone with the inscription: "Erected by Francis Troy in beloved memory of Fanny Robin ..."
 Then, loathing himself and unable to bear Bathsheba's company, he leaves.
 After a long walk, he bathes in the sea, leaving his clothes on the beach.
-A strong current carries him away, but he is rescued by a rowing boat.
+A strong current carries him away, but he is rescued by some men in a boat.
 He does not return home, however.

 Troy returns

 A year later, with Troy presumed drowned, Boldwood renews his suit.
 Burdened with guilt over the pain she has caused him, Bathsheba reluctantly consents to marry him in six years, long enough to have Troy declared dead.
-Boldwood begins counting the days.
+Boldwood begins counting the days, going so far as to buy (but not deliver) gifts for Bathsheba on special days.

 Troy tires of his hand-to-mouth existence as a travelling actor and considers reclaiming his position and wife.
 He returns to Weatherbury on Christmas Eve and goes to Boldwood's house, where a party is under way.
 He orders Bathsheba to come with him; when she shrinks back in shock and dismay, he seizes her arm, and she screams.
 At this, Boldwood shoots Troy dead and tries unsuccessfully to turn the double-barrelled gun on himself.
 Although Boldwood is convicted of murder and sentenced to be hanged, his friends petition the Home Secretary for mercy, claiming insanity.
 This is granted, and Boldwood's sentence is commuted to "confinement during Her Majesty's pleasure".
 Bathsheba buries her husband in the same grave as Fanny Robin and their child.